sara-nl/2019-08-28-htdp-elixir/_episodes/demo-spider-roles.md

 #### 1.1 Project environment

-Familiarize yourself with your environment :
+Each project on Spider gets its own project space.
+Let us get familiar with this environment :

  ```sh
  ls /project
  ```
 > **_Food for brain:_**
 >
 > * Do you know what project you belong to?
-Hint: id $USER
-> * What all access does it provide to you?
+Hint: Combine the information from the commands "whoami" and "ls /project"
 > * What are each of the project directories for?
 What is public/private?
-Do you have read write permissions on all spaces?
+Do you have read and write permissions on all spaces?

 ### <a name="spider-dm"></a> 2.
 Data management